-LLC on (i) an LLC including in its Regulations or Operating Agreement provisions for the personal liability of Members or Managers in specified circumstances or (ii) Members or Managers personally guaranteeing obligations of the LLC.
+839 Even though corporate veil piercing theories should not be applicable to Texas LLCs, parties dealing with an LLC are not without remedies against those responsible for the actions of the entity in appropriate situations.
+In contract situations, persons dealing with an LLC can condition their doing business with the LLC on (i) an LLC including in its Regulations or Operating Agreement provisions for the personal liability of Members or Managers in specified circumstances or (ii) Members or Managers personally guaranteeing obligations of the LLC.
 In the tort context, a Member or Manager individually may be a direct tortfeasor and liable under traditional tort law theories for his own conduct.
 See Walker v.
 Anderson, 232 S.W.3d 899 (Tex.
-App.-Dallas 2007); Shapolsky v.
+App.-Dallas 2007, no pet.); Shapolsky v.
 Brewton, 56 S.W.3d 120, 133 (Tex.
 App.-Houston [14th Dist.]
 2001, pet. denied); Weber v.
 U.S. Sterling Sec., Inc., 924 A.2d 816 (Conn.
 2007) (holding that liability protection of managers and members under the Delaware LLC statute does not protect members or managers from direct liability for their own torts).
 In addition, Texas and federal fraudulent transfer laws provide protection to entity creditors where insiders have improperly transacted business with an entity which is insolvent or would be rendered insolvent thereby.
-See 11 U.S.C. §548 (2008); TEX.
-BUS. & COM.
-CODE ANN. §§24.001-013 (Vernon 2011); Byron F. Egan, Acquisition Structure Decision Tree, 150-153, prepared for the TexasBarCLE & Business Law Section of State Bar of Texas Choice and Acquisition of Entities in Texas Course on May 25, 2012, and available at: http://images.jw.com/com/publications/1736.pdf.
+See 11 U.S.C. §548 (2008); TEX, BUS, & COM, CODE ANN. §§24.001-013 (Vernon 2011); Byron F. Egan, Acquisition Structure Decision Tree, 150-153, prepared for the TexasBarCLE & Business Law Section of State Bar of Texas Choice and Acquisition of Entities in Texas Course on May 25, 2012, and available at: http://images.jw.com/com/publications/1736.pdf.

 Despite the clear legislative intent to the contrary, some lower court opinions in Texas have suggested that veil-piercing concepts from corporation law are applicable to LLCs.
 But they have done so only in narrow circumstances, have acknowledged that a mere absence of corporate formalities is not sufficient to support veil piercing, and have consistently recognized the applicability of TBCA art.
 2.21 to LLC veil-piercing cases.
 See Elizabeth S. Miller, Are There Limits on Limited Liability?
-Owner Liability Protection and Piercing the Veil of Texas Business Entities, 43 TEX.
-J. OF BUS.
+Owner Liability Protection and Piercing the Veil of Texas Business Entities, 43 Tex.
+J. of Bus.
 L. 405, 416-426 (Fall 2009).

 In Pinebrook Props., Ltd. v.
 Brookhaven Lake Prop.
 Owners Ass'n, 77 S.W.3d 487, 500 (Tex.
-App.- Texarkana 2002), a complicated real estate use and maintenance case, the Texarkana Court of Appeals assumed that corporate veil piercing rules must be applicable to an LLC because the LLC is a limited liability entity.
+App.-Texarkana 2002, pet. denied), a complicated real estate use and maintenance case, the Texarkana Court of Appeals assumed that corporate veil piercing rules must be applicable to an LLC because the LLC is a limited liability entity.
 The court cited Castleberry, even though Castleberry was decided five years before the enactment of the LLC Act, made no reference to the LLC (or any entity other than a business corporation) and had been repudiated by the Legislature in amendments to TBCA art.
 2.21A.
 The Texarkana court did conclude that failure to comply with corporate formalities is no longer a relevant factor in the veil-piercing context and cited TBCA art.
 2.21 as the relevant governing authority.